rtg7bs/ds4002-project1/README.md

 **Members:** Christine Tsai, Ben Harris, Vance Newsome (leader)

+## Project Overview
+This project analyzes sentiment in Airbnb reviews from 17 major cities in order to determine how sentiment scores and amenity preferences change across a range of prices.

 ## Contents of the Repository
 - `README.md` - Overview of the project and instructions for replication.
 - `LICENSE.md` - Specifies the terms of use for this repository.